COVID-19 & VACCINATION

-August-September 2023: COVID-19 is spreading again.
+Winter 2024: COVID-19 is still around!
 Although most cases are mild, it still poses a threat to the health of New Yorkers.
 There is less danger of serious illness if you are vaccinated.

 Stay informed and take the necessary steps to prevent the spread: